-<ESC>%-12345X@PJL DEFAULT LRESOURCE:"flash:" LRWLOCK="xxxxxxx"(0D)(0A) <ESC>%-12345X
+<ESC>%-12345X@PJL DEFAULT LRESOURCE:"flash:" LRWLOCK="xxxxxxxx"(0D)(0A) <ESC>%-12345X

 This command requires the resources to be previously unlocked.
-The new password is represented by the value xxxxxxx.
+The new password is represented by the value xxxxxxxx.
 The UEL is again optional but recommended.
 After consulting Lexmark Technical Reference materials you may wish to expand the PJL sequences to include more than the examples above.
 To chain multiple PJL commands follow the following format:

-(UEL)(PJL COMMAND)(0A)(PJL COMMAND)(0A)(PJL COMMAND)(0A)(UEL or ENTER LANGUAGE)
+(UEL)(PJL COMMAND)(0A)(PJL COMMAND)(0A)(UEL or ENTER LANGUAGE)